Understanding car insurance: types of cover and features

 Check for any exclusions in your policy, as this can be important to be aware of when you’re using your car.
 An exclusion means what the name suggests: the policy won’t apply if the exclusionary condition applies.
 Examples of common exclusions include the driver being affected by alcohol or drugs, or the driver being unlicensed.
 Another exclusion could relate to the condition of your car; for example, if you’re having a mechanical or rust problem.

-It’s important to be certain you can make your periodic premium payments as they fall due, as failure to pay will mean you’re left without cover.
+It’s important to be certain you can make your periodic premium payments as they fall due, as failure to pay may mean you’re left without cover.

 Product Disclosure Statement